jhsu802701/rails_from_scratch_rails5/09-05-admins_login.md

 * Enter the command "test1".
 The test for the expected content on the admin login page will pass, but the other 7 tests will fail.

 ### User Login Page
+* Now it's time to provide access to the admin login page through the user login page.
 * Add the following lines to the end of the file app/views/users/sessions/new.html.erb:
 ```
 <br><br>